"Chemistry can be a good and bad thing. Chemistry is good when you make love with it. Chemistry is bad when you make crack with it." -Adam Sandler

 Chemical reactions are experienced all the time.
 Whether you are cooking, making a fire or breathing a chemical reaction is provoked.

 In a chemical reaction, the molecules or ions are rearranged and shaped into a new structure.
 The atomic nucleus remains untouched and only the electrons are transferred to form chemical bonds.
 The number of atoms from the elements does not change and remain the same from the beginning to the end of the chemical reaction.
+This was the discovery of a certain Antoine Lavoisier, about whom you can learn more in our piece on the most famous chemists ever.

 It is very important to note that chemical reactions are different from physical changes and the most notable difference is that in a chemical reaction the atoms form new products, molecules and compounds whereas in a physical change the atoms retain their same arrangement as before.